|Read Log, January-February 2021|

 The book is basically an attempt to review different problems in life, and how to address them from a mathematician’s point of view, by applying algorithms.
 For example, if you have a terminal disease, more than you care about the average life expectancy, you care about the distribution.
 Armed with this knowledge, you can make better choices regarding treatment (or going out on a short and hopefully enjoyable last vacation).
 Most advice in the book, though, is not so morbid, and even useful; for example, an algorithm for how many houses you should view before making a choice and buying one.

 The most important part of the book is the seven-page-long Conclusion, reiterating the difference between the choice of way (where choice does exist) and the outcome (which, even with the best choice of algorithm, is not guaranteed); but more importantly, presenting the concept of (social, person-to-person) computational kindness.
-It is kinder to ask a person if he can meet next Tuesday at 1pm than to ask them if they can find an hour for you in their schedule, for example, even though it seems less polite.
+It is kinder to ask a person if they can meet next Tuesday at 1pm than to ask them if they can find an hour for you in their schedule, for example, even though it seems less polite.
 It is kinder, when discussing entertainment alternatives with friends, to explicitly state your top choice or two, rather than politely defer the decision to them.
 And so on.
 And one should also be kind to one’s self; it is reasonable, and even rational, to make simplifying assumptions when facing most problems in life.
 After all, there are no known efficient algorithms for solving these problems otherwise.

 A Tour of C++, Second Edition by Bjarne Stroustrup.
 I’ve last seriously used C++ in the mid-90s; I need to keep some pretence of being able to do proper code reviews at work.
 Clearly, the language has evolved, and it seems like it is almost ready for prime-type usage without damaging anyone’s sanity.
 The main problem is the massive set of harmful tools that the language makes available, and that Stroustrup explicitly recommends not using except in building low-level library facilities.
 However, it also seems like Stroustrup is afraid of correcting such design errors, for fear of how programmers would think about these corrections.
 For example, even though many implementations provide a range-checked version of vector, this isn’t part of the standard library; the excuse provided is that “experience shows that such [range checking] overhead can lead people to prefer the far more unsafe built-in array.
 Even the mere fear of such overhead can lead to disuse.”
 Such convoluted reasoning harms the language (and library) design throughout.